pbberlin/tools/os/fsi/readme.md

 #### Locking

-- Can the locking approach of memfs be simplified?
+- The locking approach of memfs is incomplete.<br>

-- Can the locking approach of memfs at least be explained in comments?
+memfs/0_init.go has details and solutions.

 - memfs registerWithParent locking seems neglected.